dataiku/dss-visual-edit/docs/index.md

 ## Use cases

-* **Entity reconciliation**: 2 or more datasets represent the same entities and need to be merged.
+* **Entity Resolution** (aka record linkage): 2 or more datasets represent the same entities and need to be merged.
 However, common properties of a given entity may have different values from one dataset to the other (e.g. entity name).
-See our ["company reconciliation" sample project](sample-project-company-reconciliation) where we manually review and correct automated matches between company entities.
-This can be adapted to the case where entities are customers, suppliers, or even products, whose names differ from one data source to the other.
+  * See our ["company resolution" sample project](sample-project-company-resolution) where we manually review and correct automated matches between company entities.
+  * This can be adapted to the case where entities are customers, suppliers, or even products, whose names differ from one data source to the other.
-* **Forecast override**: machine-made sales forecasts need to be adjusted by a human, to take into account contextual information that wasn't available to the machine, or to correct low-confidence predictions.
+* **Forecast Override**: machine-made forecasts (e.g. sales) need to be adjusted by a human, to take into account contextual information that wasn't available to the machine, or to correct low-confidence predictions.
-* **AI feedback loop**: human feedback on AI-powered predictions is ingested back into the AI's training data.
+* **AI Feedback Loop**: provide feedback on the outputs of an AI in production, and ingest back into the AI's training data.
-* **Business rules exception handling**: manually filling in missing values in the output of classification rules.
+* **Business rules exception handling**: fill in missing values or override values in the output of business rules.
 * **Data correctioning**.

 ## Features